Big Data Analysis Environment Configuration

 Big Data Online Analysis Service Configuration

-1. Obtain the iServer product package and start the iServer service (address: http://support.supermap.com.cn/DownloadCenter/ProductPlatform.aspx);
+1. Obtain the iServer package and start the iServer service (Download URL: http://support.supermap.com.cn/DownloadCenter/ProductPlatform.aspx);

-2. Access the http://localhost:8090/iserver/ in the browser, and follow the prompts to complete the steps of Create Administrator Account, Check System Environment, Configure License, and Configure Demonstration Service.
-Click the Service Manager address in the Finish step.
+2. Access http://localhost:8090/iserver/ in a browser, then complete these steps sequentially: Create administrator account, Check system environment, Configure license, Configure sample services.
+Click the Service Manager address in the Done step.

-3. Select the Configure Cluster option of the Cluster group in the directory on the left side of the page;
+3. Select Configure Cluster under the Cluster group in the left navigation pane;

-4. Check the Service Cluster and Distributed Computing Cluster check boxes, and click the Create Cluster button to complete the creation of the cluster.
+4. Check both Service Cluster and Distributed Computing Cluster checkboxes, then click the Create Cluster button to complete cluster creation.

-7. Switch to the Distributed Analysis option in the directory on the left side of the page, check the Enable Distributed Analysis Service check box, and select Local Distributed Computing Cluster in the Select Distributed Computing Cluster step.
+6. Switch to the Distributed Analysis option in the left navigation pane, check the Enable Distributed Analysis Service checkbox, and select Local Distributed Computing Cluster in the Select Distributed Computing Cluster step.

-9. Copy the generated token to the Associated Service Token Parameter Input box, and click the Start button below to complete the environment configuration.
+8. Paste the generated token into the Associate Service Token input box, then click the Start button below to complete environment configuration.

 Data Preparation